Improve Your Sales And Profits With A Data-Driven Spiff Program

 Our industry-leading dynamic content platform ensures that all your SPIFF program participants receive personalized reward offers tied to your strategic sales objectives, driving both sales retention and growth for your business.

-Our proprietary reward “rules engine” enables us to manage an unlimited number of program rules and offers for each participant.
-Our personalized monthly reward statements keep them apprised of their status in the program, upcoming special earning milestones, and numerous other important engagement metrics.
+Our proprietary reward rules engine enables us to manage an unlimited number of program rules and offers for each participant.
+Our personalized monthly reward statements keep them informed of their program status, upcoming special earning milestones, and numerous other important engagement metrics.

 When creating effective incentive programs, it's crucial to consider the reward attainability the program offers each participant.
-If a sales rep feels they can't earn a reasonable reward value by participating in a program, they will not participate - or at least not very enthusiastically.
-Many programs will focus on a single product/product line, which can be very limiting for some reps.
+If a sales rep feels they can't earn a reasonable reward value by participating in a program, they will not participate—or at least not very enthusiastically.
+Many programs will focus on a single product or product line, which can be very limiting for some reps.
 Similarly, a SPIFF program that runs for only 30 or 90 days can have an equally disengaging impact.

-The reality is that most organizations have many things they'd like to see their sales team sell more of all the time - so consider expanding the scope of the program to include multiple sales goals and products/product lines.
+The reality is that most organizations have numerous items they'd like their sales team to sell more of over time, so consider expanding the scope of the program to include multiple sales goals and products or product lines.
 This will help ensure each rep has a greater program earning potential and drive higher engagement and results.
-Another benefit of including more "things" in your program is your ability to reduce the value of the SPIFFS as the participants can earn in many ways - not just one - so the total earning universe is greater even if individual offer values are reduced, enhancing the cumulative SPIFF program ROI.
+Another benefit of including more "things" in your program is the ability to reduce the value of the SPIFFs, as participants can earn in multiple ways, not just one.
+This increases the total earning universe, even if individual offer values are reduced, thereby enhancing the cumulative SPIFF program ROI.

 3. Broaden the array of potential SPIFF reward options, and don't rely on cash only.

-Make sure your SPIFF program includes a wide array of reward options and not just cash.
-The non-cash rewards will be much more appealing to many participants than you realize - and they are far less costly to use than cash.
-Lift & Shift has one of the widest arrays of popular reward options in the industry, and you can easily tap into all of them.
+Ensure your SPIFF program includes a wide array of reward options and not just cash.
+Non-cash rewards will be much more appealing to many participants than you realize—and they are far less costly to use than cash.
+Lift & Shift has one of the widest arrays of popular reward options in the industry, and you can easily tap into them all.

 4. Conduct a review of the program results and solicit regular participant feedback

-A good program evolves along with the needs of the company offering it.
-To ensure your program is set up to deliver optimal results, it's important to look back at each unique SPIFF offer promoted through the program and calculate the ROI of these offers to ensure they align with your expectations - and are financially sustainable.
+A good program evolves along with the needs of the company that offers it.
+To ensure your program is set up to deliver optimal results, it's important to review each unique SPIFF offer promoted through the program and calculate the ROI of these offers to ensure they align with your expectations —and are financially sustainable.
 Was a certain SPIFF dramatically more successful than another?
-Question why this is; it could be one SPIFF was unnecessarily rich while the other was under-valued, reducing take-up.
+Question why this is.
+It is possible that one SPIFF was unnecessarily rich while the other was undervalued, thereby reducing take-up.

 Another often-overlooked program measurement is participant feedback.
 Be sure to solicit candid input from the sales representatives and, if possible, take this feedback to heart to adjust program features down the road.
 People tend to respond better to programs they identify with.